Boo1098/DoorTransition/README.md

 Micro SD card reader holds all the song files.
 # Setup
 After wiring, just load onto the micro sd card as many wav files as you like.
 They must be 8-bit, less than 32000Hz, and in PCM 8-bit unsigned file type.
 The files must be named #.wav were # is the number of the file starting at 0.

+The Reed switch needs to be placed near the door with a magnet attached to the door.
+This way when the door is opened, the reed switch is no longer near the magnet and it gets activated.

 There is also a potentiometer to adjust the light sensitivity and another to adjust the volume.
 # Future
 This could be condensed more if I weren't using an arduino Uno and instead used just the Atmel chip.